The humble hammer

 Adding a small chamfer to the brass head will reduce the chance of marring a surface when the hammer is being used.

-Once he has the brass head positioned in a simple jig, Der-Garabedian starts the 3/8" diameter hole with a brad point bit (above).
-Once the hole is about 3/8" deep he switches to a standard twist bit to bore a hole through the brass head (below).
+Once he has the brass head positioned in a simple jig, Der-Garabedian starts the 3/8" diameter hole with a brad point bit (left).
+Once the hole is about 3/8" deep he switches to a standard twist bit to bore a hole through the brass head (right).
 He starts with the brad point bit to ensure the hole is centered directly over the brass head.

 Rough out a pleasing and comfortable handle on the bandsaw.
 If this is your first hammer handle, it might make sense to make a few practice handles out of scrap 2x4 material to find a comfortable shape.

 To keep the head from spinning on the handle, a 1/8" diameter brass rod can be inserted through a hole.
 Once the brass rod is through, its ends can be rounded over the main head, in order to keep it in place.